readikus/early-saas-handbook/docs/engineering-process/red-flags.md

+---
-## Red Flags
+title: Red Flags
+sidebar_position: 5
+---

 No one is perfect, but some people can be total horrific to work with.
 Here are a few red flags that I've spotted overtime:

+🚩 Irrational hatred of AI for engineering.
+Defensive projection - avoid these people at all costs!

+🚩 Describes themselves as "polyglot", or "genius".
+Avoid at all costs, yet to see an exception to this rule!

 🚩 Fixates on certain technology (positively or negatively).
 Typically will have an irrational hatred of certain technologies: typically JavaScript, NoSQL databases, SQL databases, in-memory caching, cloud computing, with a weak argument against it.

 🚩 They've never made a mistake.
 I had the misfortune to work with someone insisted he had only been wrong twice in his life.
 He was a sociopath, and confused "admitting to being wrong" with actually being wrong.
-🚩 Describes themselves as "polyglot", or "genius".

 🚩 High activity on LinkedIn.

 🚩 Repeats the same mistakes.

-🚩 Doesn't read error messages.
+🚩 Doesn't read error messages during a coding interview.

 🚩 Has a grudge against young developers.
-🚩 Is strongly against using AI for writing code.

 🚩 Lodash instead of ES6+

-🚩 🚩 🚩 Code Red Flag of the Week: Overuse of Comments 🚩 🚩 🚩
+🚩 🚩 🚩 Code Red Flag: Overuse of Comments 🚩 🚩 🚩

 Comments explaining obvious parts of the code can indicate that the original developer might not fully understand the language, library, or framework.
 These are standard coding patterns that anyone familiar with React components in TypeScript would already know, so explaining them just adds unnecessary clutter.
 It's like watching a cooking show where every episode spends 15 minutes explaining how to use a garlic press—completely redundant.